 - 2.6.3.1.3 Cultures are the result of a process by which pathogens are intentionally propagated.
-This definition does not include human or animal patient specimens as defined in 2.6.3.1.4. - 2.6.3.1.4 Patient specimens are human or animal materials, collected directly from humans or animals, including, but not limited to, excreta, secreta, blood and its components, tissue and tissue fluid swabs, and body parts being transported for purposes such as research, diagnosis, investigational activities, disease treatment and prevention. - 2.6.3.1.5 Genetically modified microorganisms and organisms are microorganisms and organisms in which genetic material has been purposely altered through genetic engineering in a way that does not occur naturally. - 2.6.3.1.6 Medical or clinical wastes are wastes derived from the medical treatment of animals or humans or from bio-research.
+This definition does not include human or animal patient specimens as defined in 2.6.3.1.4. - 2.6.3.1.4 Patient specimens are human or animal materials, collected directly from humans or animals, including, but not limited to, excreta, secreta, blood and its components, tissue and tissue fluid swabs, and body parts being transported for purposes such as research, diagnosis, investigational activities, disease treatment and prevention.

+2.6.3.1.5 Deleted.

+2.6.3.1.6 Medical or clinical wastes are wastes derived from the medical treatment of animals or humans or from bio-research.